lkrsova/lkrsova.github.io/_posts/2022-07-23-vonrestorff-effect.md

 A very special (and my favorite) type of, in this case, using light t onavigate player are so called **god rays**.
 In nature, god rays are sunbeams that appear when sun is just below the horizon, and the contrast between light and dark is very distinctive.
 In video games, god rays appear often in caves or darker forests when the light peaks through crevaces and branches to lit something of importance.
 [Ronny Josch](https://ronnyjosch.com/level-design-analysis/) explains them and their usage in level design way better than I do in the infographic below:

 ![](/images/godraysrosch.jpg)

+####
+Let's wrap it all together into a couple of important takes helpful for building levels.

+* Human brains are selective in what they look for
+* If something stands out due to its size, color or shape human perception will focus on it voluntarily
+* Once a thing enters attentional set, human brain will expect and subconciously search for it
+* At the same time, odd objects or those you don't look for might stay unseen
+* Color coding works as long as it's consistent
+* If you're cognizant of the aforementioned biases, you can both show and hide things from players at the same time

+Have fun!
+L.